krelk-works/krelk_scoreboard/README.md

 ## Description

-**krelk_scoreboard** is an essential script for your server, providing vital information about connected players and available services for citizens.
+**krelk_scoreboard** is an essential script for your FiveM server, providing vital information about connected players and available services for citizens.
 This script is a must-have for enhancing the roleplay experience in your gaming world.
 <p align="center">
   <img src="krelk_scoreboard/krelk-scoreboard-gif.gif" alt="scoreboard image gif">
 </p>